 difficult as the Iranians were divided and American financiers had

 vested interests in prolonging the process.
 Before the one debate the Republicans managed to steal Carter's debate preparation.
-Carter, although a Southerner had disapoined many fellow southerners with his advocacy for blacks.
+Carter, although a Southerner had disappoined many fellow southerners with his advocacy for blacks.
 The Republicans wanted to make a statement without being direct and chose to hold their first rally at Philadelphia, Mississippi near where two black men were murdered.
 The Republicans had a big swing from Evangelicals who were racist, but really concerned that a white school was denied a religious tax exemption.

 Those trying to bring down Carter left their mark on today's politics.
 Roy Cohn, considered to be a mentor to Donald Trump intruded at least twice.
 On one occasion the author traces Cohn to a fake scandal with key advisor, Jordan Hamilton involving a cocaine incident at Studio 54.
 It turned out Jordan was not even there.
 Cohn arranged for a change in endorsements by having Roger Stone distribute money to the Liberal party.

 After a humiliating election Carter learned that his peanut warehouse was bankrupt.
 He ended up selling some of his assets and started teaching at Emory University and writing which formed a big part of his income.
 He originally planned to take up a new hobby, but before too long he felt himself being drawn into more serving projects.
-Expected to fundraise for the traditional presidential library he decided to add on a conflict resolution centre and felt more motivated.
+Expected to fundraise for the traditional presidential library he decided to add on a conflict resolution center and felt more motivated.
 He befriended an old foe, Gerald Ford at Anwar Sadat's funeral and together they wrote an article in Reader's Digest criticizing Israel's illegal settlements.

 Carter got involved in many different different diplomatic disputes.
 He helped Daniel Ortega to accept an election loss in Nicaragua, using himself as an example.
-He got involved in dispuates in Haiti and North Korea where he is credited with averting military action.
+He got involved in disputes in Haiti and North Korea where he is credited with averting military action.
 Supervising elections was a task he took on which gave them more credibility.
 He wanted also to improve global health and chose to obliterate the guinea worm disease.
 Another major project was Habitat for Humanity requiring some physical effort and at 97 is still carrying on.

 Many commentators praise his humanitarian deeds, but maintain that he was a weak president.
 He made his share of mistakes, but few understood his calculations or the circumstances.
 Unfortunately he was not as spellbinding an orator as Ronald Reagan or Donald Trump, but he did more for America than either of those two more attention getting presidents.
 It is to the detriment of America (and the world) that voters do not really examine the issues, but pay more attention to the rhetoric and ignore the underlying problems.